faisalagood/faisalagood/README.md

 - 👋 Hi, I’m Faisal
 - 👀 I’m interested in React, Javascript, Node.
 - 🌱 I’m currently learning Typescript.
-- 📫 How to reach me: hello@fais.al
+- 📫 How to reach me: github@fais.al

 <!---
 faisalagood/faisalagood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.